Tata Nexon Facelift Interior Spied In Detail | CarDekho.com

 Launch, Price & Rivals

-Tata will launch the facelifted Nexon on September 14, alongside its electric version.
-We expect it to be priced from Rs 8 lakh (ex-showroom) onwards; and once launched, it will continue to rival the Kia Sonet, Mahindra XUV300, Hyundai Venue, Maruti Brezza, Renault Kiger and Nissan Magnite.
+Tata will launch the facelifted Nexon on September 14, along with the Nexon EV facelift.
+It is expected to have a starting price of Rs 8 lakh (ex-showroom) and will continue its rivalry with the likes of Kia Sonet, Hyundai Venue, Maruti Brezza, and Mahindra XUV300.

 0 out of 0 found this helpful